Sqzlnsy/ece434Project/readMe.md

 3. For CAN, we used python and a can transceiver to communicate with the vehicle.
 It is able to get the data after sending a request to the vehicle.
 See CAN_LOG.py

 Front End Task:
 We used canvas to plot the data in the localhost, the port is at 8082 so the website that you need to go to is http://192.168.7.2:8082/ after the server.py and fusionT both starts.
-In the website, multiple plots can be added to the page upon click on the options e.g. AccelerationX, Acceleration Y, RMP etc.
+In the website, multiple plots can be added to the page upon click on the options e.g. AccelerationX, Acceleration Y, RPM etc.
 ![image](https://user-images.githubusercontent.com/81930315/220404147-7ee0bc91-76f8-466e-9311-b54093f84855.png)

 Back End Task: